buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 <!-- Before publication, re-screenshot this and change the URL to mrmurphy.com. -->

-If we focus in one one of these patterns (above), the ‘profile pattern’ communicates information about the user in question.
-This information is divided into three sub-sections or groupings of content: ‘profile’ (1), ‘skills’ (2) and ‘elsewhere’ (3). **So – even at the pattern level – we can consider our content’s information architecture ensuring everything is logically structured.**
+If we focus in one one of these patterns (above), the profile pattern communicates information about the user in question.
+This information is divided into three sub-sections or groupings of content: ‘profile’ (1), ‘skills’ (2) and ‘elsewhere’ (3). **So – even at the pattern level – we can consider our content’s structure and hierarchy ensuring everything is logically organised.**

-Looking at the above profile pattern (my @fehler profile) we see the information is organised into three logically organised sections:
+Looking at the above profile pattern (my [@fehler](https://dribbble.com/fehler) profile) we see the information is organised into three sections:

 + **Profile**
   + **The User’s Name:** Christopher Murphy
   + **The User’s Location:** Belfast
-  + **The User’s Biography:** A designer, writer and speaker… etc..
+  + **The User’s Biography:** A designer, writer and speaker…
 + **Skills**
-  + content design, content strategy, design, etc..
+  + content design, content strategy, design…
 + **Elsewhere**
   + dev.mrmurphy.com
   + Twitter

-This **pattern level information architecture** groups related content – all about the user – into one, carefully organised space.
+This **pattern level structure and hierarchy** groups related content – all about the user – into one, carefully organised space.

 Dribbble wouldn’t be Dribbble without its ‘shots’ so **it’s no surprise to see a great deal of care and attention (not to mention distillation and refinement over time) has gone into the design of the site’s ‘shot pattern’**.
 Shots are, after all, the primary focus of Dribbble.